moullos/Mitigate/README.md

 - [DeTTECT](https://github.com/rabobank-cdc/DeTTECT)

 ## Acknowlegments
 MITIG&TE makes use of a number of slightly adapted code snippets found through research for its checks.
-I have marked those code snippets and added a link to the source in the code but please don't hesitate to contact me if you find anything not listed.
+I have marked those code snippets and added a link to the source in each case but please don't hesitate to [contact me](https://t.me/mitigate) if you find anything not listed.

+## Disclaimer
+MITIG&TE is to be used only when authorized and/or for educational purposes only and its findings should not be actioned before major consideration on user impact.

 ## To Do
 - [ ] Expand technique coverage
-- [ ] Improve app whitelisting check
+- [ ] Improve app whitelisting checks
+  - [x] Add support for Applocker rule enumeration
+  - [ ] Add support for Software Restriction Policies enumeration
+  - [ ] Add support for Windows Defender Application Guard enumeration
-- [ ] Web File Restriction check functionality (based on the artifacts in Atomic Red Team)
+- [ ] Web File Restriction check functionality (based on the artifacts in Atomic Red Team project)
-- [ ] Automate testing
+- [ ] Automate testing and add CI
-- [ ] Flag for recursive WMI checks

 ## License: MIT
 [MITIG&TE's license](https://github.com/moullos/Mitigate/blob/master/LICENSE)